mauricio/mauricio.github.com/_posts/2014-08-16-custom-cloud-formation-resources-in-ruby.md

 => {"IndexerQueue" => "indexer-development", "IndexerDeadLetterQueue" => "indexer_dead-development"}
 {% endhighlight %}

 And once they pull the outputs from the cloud formation, they can grab the actual queues and start pushing and pulling messages to them.
-This way you could change the queue names and not care about what would happen to the apps, they they would rely on the output names (`IndexerQueue` and `IndexerDeadLetterQueue`) instead of hardcoding the actual names there.
+This way you could change the queue names and not care about what would happen to the apps, they would rely on the output names (`IndexerQueue` and `IndexerDeadLetterQueue`) instead of hardcoding the actual queue names there.
 You could even just not declare names for these queues at all and the Cloud Formation would provide unique names for them for you.

 ## Cloud formations FTW!